Australian Jobs 2021

 Health Care and Social Assistance is Australia’s largest employing industry and, given the COVID-19 pandemic, has a critically important workforce.
 It covers health services like hospitals, General Practitioners, dental and ambulance services, as well as child care and aged care.

 |Aged and Disabled Carers||216,100||240,900|

 |Welfare, Recreation and Community Arts Workers||21,500||33,800|

 This industry has a large proportion of part-time workers, with 45% of the workforce employed part-time (compared with the Australian average of 32%).
 There is also a significant share of female workers in Health Care and Social Assistance (nearly four in five workers are female).

-Post-school education is commonly required in this industry with more than 80% of workers having a post-school qualification.
-Qualifications are often mandatory for employment but training opportunities exist in both the higher education and VET sectors.
+Post-school education is commonly required in this industry with more than 80% of the workers having a post-school qualification.
+Qualifications are often mandatory for employment and training opportunities exist in both the higher education and VET sectors.

 Demand is expected to continue for this industry, given the COVID-19 pandemic and Australia’s ageing population.